syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 While many of these implementations are not robust enough for heavy production use, you are well on your way to being able to create an operator with real value to your team.

-If you still have time, continue to the next two sections for deployment and testing.
+If you still have time, continue to the next two challenges for deployment and testing.